JackSzwergold/Writing/dreams/A Dream About Getting a New Printer.md

 ***

-*A Dream About Getting a New Printer (c) Copyright by Jack Szwergold; written October 5, 2015.
+*A Dream About Getting a New Printer (c) Copyright by Jack Szwergold; written on October 5, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*